peak-gao/code-notes/js-basics-notes-6.md

 var o = { x: aa, y: bb };
 var     { x: AA, y: BB } = o;

 console.log( AA, BB );  // 10 20
 ```

 In the `{ x: aa, y: bb }` line, the `x` and `y` represent the object properties.
 In the `{ x: AA, y: BB }` line, the `x` and the `y` *also* represent the object properties.

 Recall how earlier I asserted that `{ x, .. }` was leaving off the `x: ` part?
-In those two lines, if you erase the `x: ` and `y: ` parts in that snippet, you're left only with `aa, bb` and `AA, BB`, which in effect -- only conceptually, not actually -- are assignments from `aa` to `AA` and from `bb` to `BB`.
+- In those two lines, if you erase the `x: ` and `y: ` parts in that snippet, you're left only with `aa, bb` and `AA, BB`, which in effect -- only conceptually, not actually -- are assignments from `aa` to `AA` and from `bb` to `BB`

 So, that symmetry may help to explain why the syntactic pattern was intentionally flipped for this ES6 feature.

-**Note:** I would have preferred the syntax to be `{ AA: x , BB: y }` for the destructuring assignment, as that would have preserved consistency of the more familiar `target: source` pattern for both usages.
-Alas, I'm having to train my brain for the inversion, as some readers may also have to do.
+**Note:** I would have preferred the syntax to be `{ AA: x , BB: y }` for the destructuring assignment, as that would have preserved consistency of the more familiar `target: source` pattern for both usages
+- Alas, I'm having to train my brain for the inversion, as some readers may also have to do

 ### Not Just Declarations